aiidateam/aiida-core/docs/source/topics/processes/usage.rst

 verdi process status
 --------------------
 This command is most useful for ``WorkChain`` instances, but also works for ``CalcJobs``.
-One of the more powerful aspect of work chains, is that they can call ``CalcJobs`` and other ``WorkChains`` to create a nested call hierarchy.
+One of the more powerful aspects of work chains, is that they can call ``CalcJobs`` and other ``WorkChains`` to create a nested call hierarchy.
 If you want to inspect the status of a work chain and all the children that it called, ``verdi process status`` is the go-to tool.
 An example output is the following: